Esplanade, Kolkata: Council House Street

 Council House Street connects the western part of B.B.D.
 Bagh with Esplanade Row.
 It acquires its name from the old council house, which stood on the western portion of Government House.
 It was pulled down in 1800.
-The southern part of the street was subsequently called Government Place West.Fort William College was located at the corner of Council House Street.
+The southern part of the street was subsequently called Government Place West.
+Fort William College was located at the corner of Council House Street.

 Traffic hub

 Esplanade has always been a major traffic hub.
 In 1902, the first electric tram car (route no. 36) ran from Esplanade to Kidderpore.
-In 1984, the first underground railway (Kolkata Metro Line 1) in India, started from Tollygunge to Esplanade.
-Today, Esplanade is the busiest bus terminus of West Bengal.
+In 1984, the first underground metro railway (Kolkata Metro Blue Line) in India, started from Tollygunge to Esplanade and in a similar way East–West metro (Kolkata Metro Green Line 2) was opened on a truncated section from Esplanade to Howrah Maidan.
+Today, Esplanade is the busiest bus terminus and largest metro interchange of West Bengal.
 Kolkata trams route no. 5, 25 and 36 also start their journey from Esplanade.
+Kolkata Metro Purple Line, which is under construction, will also pass through Esplanade.

 In 2002, it was estimated that during rush hours some 200,000 to 300,000 vehicles passed through Esplanade.

 According to transport department officials, over 2,000 long-distance buses operate from the city.
 Most of the state and private buses originate from the Esplanade and Babughat, nearby.

-Kolkata Metro Line 2 and Kolkata Metro Line 3, which are under construction, will pass through Esplanade also.
-Esplanade will become the biggest junction of Kolkata Metro soon.

 Eden Gardens railway station on Kolkata Circular Railway line is the nearest railway station.
 Sealdah Station, one of the five major railway-terminals of Kolkata Metropolitan Area, is also located nearby.